Kenny Albert: Broadcasting career

 Albert is the full time TV play-by-play announcer of the New York Rangers on MSG Network as of the 2025–26 NHL season, after serving as the primary radio voice of the team since 1995.
 He is also a play-by-play announcer and field-level reporter for Fox's coverage of Major League Baseball, the National Football League, and previously, the Sugar Bowl.

 Previously, Albert was the radio broadcaster for the American Hockey League's Baltimore Skipjacks from 1990 to 1992.
 He later handled TV play-by-play for the Washington Capitals and Washington Bullets (now the Washington Wizards), and was a part-time announcer on Washington Nationals telecasts in 2005.
 Additionally, he does TV play-by-play for the Washington Commanders (formerly the Washington Redskins) preseason games with Joe Theismann.
 Albert called the international broadcast of Super Bowl XLVI with Theismann.

 When Fox had the network contract for the National Hockey League in the 1990s, Albert also worked on Fox NHL Saturday telecasts.
 Albert previously did play-by-play for the NHL on NBC and formerly with Versus (later called NBCSN).
-Albert called Game 1 of the 2014 Stanley Cup Finals for NBC, filling in for Mike Emrick, who was dealing with a death in the family.
+Albert called game one of the 2014 Stanley Cup Final for NBC, filling in for Mike Emrick, who was dealing with a death in the family.
 He has done work for NBC's Olympics coverage, as a play-by-play announcer for men's and women's ice hockey at every Winter Olympic Games since Salt Lake City in 2002.

 Albert has also done college basketball for ESPN Plus and is a substitute play-by-play announcer for televised New York Knicks games on MSG Network.
 For the 2011 playoffs, Albert broadcast for two playoff teams in the same market, doing the play-by-play for the New York Rangers on WEPN 1050 ESPN radio and filling in on MSG Network doing play-by-play for the New York Knicks.